-Prior Period Error
+Prior Period Adjustment

 This is a material omission or misstatement that could reasonably have been accounted for in the preparation of the accounts for the previous reporting period.
 This is processed through retrospective restatement of the accounts by amending the opening balances and comparative amounts for the prior period.
+A note to the accounts will be included for prior period adjustments where necessary.